microsoft/CameraTraps/api/batch_processing/postprocessing/CameraTrapJsonManagerApp.md

-# Output Manager App
+# Camera Trap Batch API Output Manager App

-The Output Manager is a Windows desktop application for making the batch processing API's output JSON file more manageable in downstream processing.
+The Camera Trap Batch API Output Manager is a Windows desktop application for making the batch processing API's output JSON file more manageable in downstream processing.
 It does either or both of the following:

 - Retrieves all result entries where the image file path matches a specified query string.
 It optionally replaces that query string with a replacement token.
 If the query string is blank, it can be used to prepend a token to all image file paths.
 A "result entry" corresponds to one image, containing all detections on that image.